rehmanali1994/FourierDomainBeamformer/README.md

 The algorithm is broken into two steps.
 The first step is to create a stack of coherence factor images focused at various sound speeds (implemented in [MATLAB/CoherenceFactorImages.m](MATLAB/CoherenceFactorImages.m) and [Python/CoherenceFactorImages.py](Python/CoherenceFactorImages.py)).
 These coherence factor image stacks are saved in [SavedCoherenceFactorImages](SavedCoherenceFactorImages) as .mat files.
 The second step is to estimate the average and local sound speed as a function of depth from this stack of coherence images (implemented in [MATLAB/SoundSpeedEstimation.m](MATLAB/SoundSpeedEstimation.m) and [Python/CoherenceFactorImages.py](Python/SoundSpeedEstimation.py))

+Please see any supporting [MultistaticDatasets](MultistaticDatasets)

-**Please download the sample data (.mat files) under the [releases](https://github.com/rehmanali1994/DixInversion4MedicalUltrasound/releases) tab for this repository, and place that data in [MultistaticDatasets](MultistaticDatasets).**
+**Please download the sample data (.mat files) under the [releases](https://github.com/rehmanali1994/FourierDomainBeamformer/releases) tab for this repository, and place that data in the main directory.**

 # Sample results
 The Fourier beamforming technique provided here is equivalent to a time-domain cross-correlation process shown here: